-The Planning Committee meets as often as it is required dependent on the applications received.
-Meetings normally start at 6pm and are held on a Tuesday.
-Meetings are normally held in the Council Chamber of the Shire Hall, Monmouth although are currently held remotely as a result of the COVID 19 pandemic.
+The Planning Committee consists of 9 councillors and meets regularly to consider planning applications received.
+Meetings are scheduled for Tuesdays and normally start at 6pm and are open to the public.
+They are normally held in the Council Chamber of the Monmouth Shire Hall although are currently being held remotely via BT Conferencing during the pandemic restrictions.

 - Overlooking & loss of privacy

 - Over-development or over crowding of the site

 - Detrimental effect on the character of the area

 The committee is also responsible for other planning related matters such as responding to consultations on planning policies that will impact on the town and influencing developer contributions.